 Field-hunting tip

-Look in skarns in xenoliths country — that is the host setting where eltyubyuite typically forms.
+Look in skarns in xenoliths country, the host setting where eltyubyuite typically forms.
 If you start seeing lakargiite, wadalite, fluorite in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.